Beaufort Medical Malpractice Lawyer

 What Are Some Emergency Room Errors?

-Miscommunication and rushing through patient examinations are primary causes of preventable mistakes in emergency rooms.
+Miscommunication and rushing through patient examinations are the primary causes of preventable mistakes in emergency rooms.
 Working to process patients too quickly leads to misdiagnosis and improper treatment, or failure to provide needed care.
 Often “handoff errors” are made as hospital patients are transferred among staff members or departments and their treatment needs are not properly communicated.
 Sometimes care is delayed because of staffing issues or other failures of the institution.

 Failure to obtain complete medical histories from new patients or to review returning patients’ histories, or ignoring reported symptoms, can lead to diagnostic errors.
 Misreading or misreporting X-rays, MRI, or CAT scans can also cause diagnostic errors.
 Misdiagnosis may lead to improper or even harmful treatment.
 Failed or delayed diagnosis may allow a medical problem to advance and do greater harm as treatment is delayed.
 Cancer patients, in particular, have a better survival rate the sooner their illness is diagnosed and treated.

-The most common surgical mistakes are “leave behind” errors, leaving clamps, sponges, gauze, or other instruments inside the patient, which makes a second operation necessary; and “wrong-site surgery,” operating on the wrong limb, organ, etc. Other examples of surgical error include using unsanitary tools (potentially causing infection) and mistakenly puncturing an organ adjacent to but not part of the intended surgery.
-Post-operative omissions, such as failing to prevent and/or care for infection, blood clots, internal bleeding, and other complications, may also be described as surgical error.
+The most common surgical mistakes are “leave behind” errors, leaving clamps, sponges, gauze, or other instruments inside the patient, which makes a second operation necessary; and “wrong-site surgery,” operating on the wrong limb, organ, etc. Other examples of surgical error include using unsanitary tools (potentially causing an infection) and mistakenly puncturing an organ adjacent to but not part of the intended surgery.
+Post-operative omissions, such as failing to prevent and/or care for infection, blood clots, internal bleeding, and other complications, may also be described as a surgical error.

 What Are Birth Injuries?